SJ-Fang23/SJ-Fang23.github.io/_pages/about.md

 Research interest
 ======
-- **Robot learning,** particularly systems related with *reinforcement learning* or *imitation learning*.
+- **Robot Learning,** particularly systems related with *reinforcement learning* or *imitation learning*.
 I am also interested in novelty handling, LLM+Robot, foundational models, and Visuomotor policies!
-- **Human-robot interaction,** especially *human demonstrations* and *human feedback* in the context of robot learning.
+- **Human-Robot Interaction,** especially *human demonstrations* and *human feedback* in the context of robot learning.

 News
 ======